 San Francisco—Bonhams is pleased to announce a strong sales result of $1,456,776 from its Native American auctions, June 4 in San Francisco.
-Approximately 500 lots of rare art and artifacts from three sales, the Robert "Trader Bob" Bayuk Collection of Native American Art, the G. Lorenzo Fritz Collection of Historic Native American Photographs, and a various owners sale of Fine Native American Art, attracted a great audience of varying collecting levels.
+Approximately 500 lots of rare art and artefacts from three sales, the Robert "Trader Bob" Bayuk Collection of Native American Art, the G. Lorenzo Fritz Collection of Historic Native American Photographs, and a various owners sale of Fine Native American Art, attracted a great audience of varying collecting levels.

 The Robert "Trader Bob" Bayuk Collection, which featured an important selection of Native American basketry, took in $716,250.
 It was led by the $35,000 sale of a Chumash polychrome basket.
 Seldom-seen offerings from the Chumash tribe of Southern California, whose last known weaver passed away in the early 20th century, did well in the sale, with several lots taking top spots.
 Among them was a lidded polychrome bottleneck basket, which brought $18,750, and a tray which took in $16,250.